5 Unethical Things To Do In Bali To Say ‘NO’ To

-I’ve written several posts singing the abundant praises of Bali, including the best things to do in Bali and 10 reasons we moved to Bali with kids. (as well as a warning post about the most dangerous Bali animals).
+I’ve written several posts singing the abundant praises of Bali, including the best things to do in Bali and 10 reasons we moved to Bali with kids, as well as a warning post about the most dangerous Bali animals and how to avoid catching Zika in Bali.
 Today I’m highlighting the things to do in Bali that should be avoided- the ones that exploit animals.
 We are always going to aim for 100% honesty on our blog and social media channels, and this is one of the reasons that I wanted to do write this list.

 There is no Eden, no ultimate paradise- there are beautiful places with beautiful people, but in any place where there are humans there will be exploitation and I want to highlight that the oh-so-cute things you see online and the amazing places are imperfect and often questionable.
 That said, here’s our list of top 5 things to do in Bali that need to be avoided: